U.S. SEC set to vote on new regulations for proxy advisers: source

 It will also vote to increase the re-submission thresholds for motions that shareholders file at companies on issues ranging from executive compensation to climate change disclosures.

-The thresholds would rise under the new proposal, although Reuters couldn’t ascertain by exactly how much.
+The thresholds would rise under the new proposal, although Reuters could not ascertain by exactly how much.

-The new regulations, if passed, would be a blow to activist groups of charged issues such as gun rights and climate change that relied on shareholder proposals for leverage.
+By raising the thresholds, the SEC would undermine investors’ ability to file proposals that tend to get more support over time, said Sanford Lewis, an attorney who leads a group of frequent resolution filers.

+“Our proposals often serve as a needed alert, rather than a diversion,” he said in an email.

 In August, the regulatory body issued new guidelines clarifying how investors and advisory firms that cast ballots on their behalf should vote in corporate elections on issues like pay and diversity.